Tidjini/react-server-side/README.md

         - second aproach try to run the app even if we have some errors

-    4/create a higher order component for require Auth
+    4/create a higher order component for require Auth we use redircet compo (react-router-dom) to redirect the user to / if is not login, and we must use the context cause Redirect put some data to the context static route object